 Take the cucumber skin out of the liquid, put the green water into a blender with the chopped cucumber and cooked broccoli and blend well, until the mixture is an even, pale green puree.
+Strain if desired.
 Season to taste with salt and pepper and then chill.

 For the pumpkin soup: Finely dice the pumpkin flesh.
 Score the chile on all sides.

 Heat the oil in a small pan and sweat the pumpkin flesh for a few minutes.
 Add the stock and bring to the boil.
 Then reduce the temperature, add the chile and cook, covered, for about 15 minutes until soft.